 9. We will act for you and you are our client.
 It is the intention of both parties that this agreement will continue to remain in force in the event that you lose mental capacity at any stage during the course of this matter and a Court appointed Deputy or other representative is appointed on your behalf to administer your affairs.

-10. We can only discuss your case and take instructions from you personally, unless you personally authorise someone else to discuss the case with us.
+10. We can only discuss the case and take instructions from you personally, unless you personally authorise someone else to discuss the case with us.
 If this is the case, then we must receive your confirmation in writing, via email or letter, of the person with whom you are happy for us to discuss your case with.
 However, even if you provide details of someone with whom we are authorised to discuss your case, then you will still need to provide us with instructions (make decisions) during the course of the claim.

 Disclosure of relationships

 11. Our Professional Rules require us to inform you of any financial relationship that we have with other organisations who have assisted us with our marketing activities.
-This is so despite the fact that our agreement with them means that these charges are solely at our cost, not yours.

 12. We are entirely independent and will advise you and act for you in your best interests, using our own professional judgement.
 You are free to raise any questions that you may have, and you are free to instruct any solicitor you wish.